ismailsalim/semantic-wand/README.md

 **Note:** The refinement stage relies on the pre-trained [FBA matting](https://github.com/MarcoForte/FBA_Matting) model, which **must** be manually downloaded from [here](https://drive.google.com/file/d/1T_oiKDE_biWf2kqexMEN7ObWqtXAzbB1/view) and placed in the `matting_network/` directory (see [Directory Structure](##directory-structure) below). **This model is covered by the [Adobe Deep Image Matting Dataset License Agreement](https://drive.google.com/file/d/1MKRen-TDGXYxm9IawPAZrdXQIYhI0XRf/view)**.

+**DISCLAIMER:** We acknowledge that this tool could be used for unethical image manipulation.
+We condemn the use of this tool for any such purpose and trust that users understand what falls under this category, preventing themselves from carrying out such activity.

 ## Use
 ### 1. Interactive app
 The app is built with Python's Tk interface.
 Hopefully, usage is self-explanatory.